Bitlend-protocol/bitlend-docs/docs/pages/v1/compound-js.md

 })().catch(console.error);
 ```

-## cToken Methods
+## bToken Methods

-These methods facilitate interactions with the cToken smart contracts.
+These methods facilitate interactions with the bToken smart contracts.

 ## Supply